 – Elbows should not extend in front of the waist unless sprinting

-Quick Tip: Use Heavy Hands, strap on water bottles, or 1–2 pound hand weights on easy runs to find your most efficient arm movement and angle.
+Quick Tip: Use Hand weights like EggWeights Running Pods (highly recommend!) or strap on water bottles on easy runs to easily find your most efficient arm movement and angle.

 3. Bent Knee Landing